yukijina/yukijina.github.io/_posts/2019-11-24-first_contribution_to_open_source_project_-_github.markdown

 - Create a branch (this command create branch and then move the newely created branch)<br>
 `git checkout -b BRANCH NAME`

-- Open your text editor and make some changes <br>
+- Open your text editor and make some changes.
+After changes and if all looks good, <br>
 `git add .`<br>
 `git commit -m SOME COMMENTS`<br>
 `git push -u origin BRANCH NAME`<br>